AnshuExodus/Web-Scraper-Empyrean/README.md

 # Web-Scraper-Empyrean
-An application to scrape and translate information off the World Wide Web (IMdB)
+An application to scrape and translate information off the World Wide Web (IMDb)

 This website is built on Python (3.5.2) using the Flask microframework